libsbmljs/webpack-example/readme.md

 python3 -m http.server 8090
 ```

 Then go to `http://0.0.0.0:8090/` in your browser.
-You should see the following
+You should see the following output in your browser:

 ![Screenshot](/img/screenshot.png?raw=true "Screenshot")